dgroomes/kafka-playground/streams-zip-codes/README.md

   true.
 Can a custom partitioner implementation solve this?
 * DONE More tests.
 Specifically, test same-key updates in the city aggregation without a leading ZIP area.
 I think we'll get the empty scenario that happens in the state aggregation.
+* [ ] Deal with this warning message.

+  > WARN org.apache.kafka.streams.processor.internals.StateDirectory - stream-thread [main] Failed to delete state store directory of /tmp/kafka-streams/streams-zip-codes for it is not empty

 ## Reference